Understanding Your Mental Health: What Is Endogenous Depression?

 Major depressive disorder, like all mental health conditions, cannot technically be “cured” because when someone is cured from a disease, it means that it is gone forever, and this is unfortunately the case with mental illness.

-However, there are many treatments that can greatly improve symptoms of depression and help people live happier, well-balanced lives:
+However, many treatments can greatly improve symptoms of depression and help people live happier, well-balanced lives:

-Talk therapy – including cognitive behavioral therapy (CBT), interpersonal therapy, psychoanalysis, and even support groups are among the first line treatment in depression, bipolar disorder, endogenous depression, and other depressive disorders
+- Talk therapy – including cognitive behavioral therapy (CBT), interpersonal therapy, psychoanalysis, and even support groups is among the first-line treatments for depression, bipolar disorder, endogenous depression, and other depressive disorders.
+CBT, in particular, involves strategies such as deliberately practicing positive thinking, limiting negative thoughts, and identifying and challenging negative beliefs.

-Lifestyle changes – peer reviewed studies show that exercising regularly, eating a healthy diet, avoiding drugs and alcohol, and spending quality time with others can help improve symptoms of depression and severe anxiety
+- Lifestyle changes – peer-reviewed studies show that exercising regularly, eating a healthy diet, avoiding drugs and alcohol, and spending quality time with others can reduce the negative impact of symptoms and support recovery.

-Electroconvulsive therapy (ECT) – mental health professionals sometimes recommend electroconvulsive therapy for with severe endogenous depression that doesn’t respond to antidepressant medication or therapy.
-ECT is considered a safe and effective treatment that can provide rapid and significant improvements to severe mental health symptoms.
+- Electroconvulsive therapy (ECT) – mental health professionals sometimes recommend electroconvulsive therapy, which involves a brief seizure induced under anesthesia, followed by a period of at least six hours of monitored care, for patients with severe endogenous depression that doesn’t respond to medication or therapy.
+ECT can provide rapid and significant improvements, especially in cases where depression is severe and has been left untreated for an extended period.

 What's the depression drug of choice?